raschmitt/run-stryker-task/README.md

 # run-stryker-net-azure-devops

-Azure Devops extension to run mutation with Stryker .Net
+Azure Devops extension to run mutation with Stryker .Net.

-**Disclaimer:** This is not an official [Stryker Mutator](https://stryker-mutator.io/) extension
+**Disclaimer:** This is not an official [Stryker Mutator](https://stryker-mutator.io/) extension.

 Under development ...